SummaryRead the full fact sheet

 Apart from pleurisy, other causes of a pleural effusion include cancer, protein deficiencies and some types of heart disease.

 Diagnosing pleurisy involves a number of tests, including:

-- Physical examination – using a stethoscope, the doctor can hear the pleura scraping against each other.
+- physical examination – using a stethoscope, the doctor can hear the pleura rubbing against each other.
 Other breath-sound abnormalities that suggest pleurisy include rattling or crackling

-- Bronchoscopy – doctors insert a thin tube with a camera down the person’s windpipe to examine their airways.
+- bronchoscopy – doctors insert a thin tube with a camera into the person’s windpipe to examine the airways.

 Treatment for pleurisy

 - treating the underlying cause – for example, treatment for tuberculosis

 - other medications to manage the pain

 - draining off the excess fluid – in the case of a pleural effusion

 - medications to stop the fluid from building up again.